decretist/Dissertation/Chapter3/chapter3.md

 manuscripts represent an intermediate "next-to-last" stage in the development of the *Decretum* text intermediate the pre-Vulgate and Vulgate versions.
-Furthermore, the fact that the Lateran II canons *are* present in this "next-to-last" stage undermines the agument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and poorly if at all integrated into the argument of the *Decretum*.[@pennington_biography_2014,
+Furthermore, the fact that the Lateran II canons *are* present in this "next-to-last" stage undermines the argument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and poorly if at all integrated into the argument of the *Decretum*.[@pennington_biography_2014,